Reducing Pilots in Channel Estimation with Predictive Foundation Models: Numerical Results and Discussions

 \subsubsection{Simulation Settings}

 The system configurations and simulation settings for channel dataset generation are summarized in \tabref{tab:simu_para}.
 The simulation parameters are randomly sampled from the specified ranges in the table to ensure diverse channel conditions.
 Each slot consists of $T = 14$ OFDM symbols.
 A total of 8 RBs are allocated, resulting in $K = 96$ subcarriers per slot.
-To emulate realistic propagation environments, the tapped delay line (TDL) channel model compliant with the 3GPP specifications \cite{3gpp38901} is employed for dataset generation.
-Sparse pilot configurations employing FDM are adopted in the simulations, as depicted in the top-left corner of \figref{fig:overall}.
+To emulate realistic propagation environments, the tapped delay line (TDL) channel model compliant with the 3GPP specifications \cite{3gpp38901} is employed for dataset generation {using the MATLAB 5G toolbox.
+Specifically, the TDL-A, B, and C profiles represent pure non-line-of-sight (NLOS) conditions with Rayleigh fading taps, while the TDL-D profile, which is utilized later for the out-of-distribution zero-shot generalization evaluation, features a line-of-sight (LOS) Rician fading first tap with a fixed K-factor of 13.3 dB.} Sparse pilot configurations employing FDM are adopted in the simulations, as depicted in the top-left corner of \figref{fig:overall}.
 The ``2P'' and ``4P'' patterns denote two different allocations of pilot OFDM symbols under $\nt=4$, with $T_{\rm p}=2$ and $T_{\rm p}=4$, respectively, used for different mobility scenarios.
 These pilot arrangements follow the demodulation RS (DMRS) configuration type 2 defined in 5G NR \cite{dahlman20205g}.

-In total, 768,000 channel trajectories are generated, with each trajectory comprising 10 consecutive slots. {This results in} a dataset of 7,680,000 samples, each comprising a triplet of previous and current channel realizations.
-The dataset is partitioned into training, validation, and test sets using an 8:1:1 split ratio.
+In total, 768,000 channel trajectories are generated, with each trajectory comprising 10 consecutive slots. {To capture authentic temporal correlations, the channel within each trajectory evolves continuously over time according to the standard 3GPP time-evolution procedure using a Jakes-type Doppler spectrum determined by the designated user speeds and carrier frequency, rather than being independently generated per slot.} {This results in} a dataset of 7,680,000 samples, each comprising a triplet of previous and current channel realizations.
+The dataset is partitioned into training, validation, and test sets using an 8:1:1 split ratio. {It is worth noting that the dataset includes the initial slot configurations where no historical information is available, i.e., $\mathbf{Z}_{\rm his}=\emptyset$.
+These cold-start samples ensure that the pilot processing network is adequately trained to independently recover the channel when predictive priors are absent.}